Yujin1007/Yujin1007.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 [Reinforcement Learning for Autonomous Vehicle using MPC in Highway Situation](https://ieeexplore.ieee.org/abstract/document/9748810).
 - Addresses the challenge of reward shaping for continuous RL controllers by using MPC reference.
+- Published in the Proceedings of ICEIC 2022
 <!-- - Implemented DDPG.
 - Paper published at ICEIC, 2022 (oral). -->
 </div>